model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 The examples above illustrate that, although code generation is efficient and accessible, it's crucial to exercise caution and avoid blindly trusting the generated code, as it may contain errors.
 We believe there are two factors that contribute to this unreliability.
-Firstly, most of the programs in the training corpus of LLMs are unverified programs.
+Firstly, most of the programs in the training corpus of LLMs are unverified programs[^footnote-training-corpus].
 Secondly, text prompts can be ambiguous, leading to the production of flawed code.
 Fortunately, program verifiers such as Kani can provide valuable information about generated code, such as verification results, and counterexamples.
 Armed with this information, developers can locate and fix bugs more effectively.